 This information covers a whole range of areas from your learning experience, accommodation and extra-curricular activities to amenities, library services and how we are planning to keep you safe at Imperial.

 Your programme will begin on schedule and our campuses are open for students and researchers.
-We are looking forward to seeing you in person, if travel and visa arrangements allow.
+We are looking forward to seeing you in person.

 Full details of the learning experience you can expect are published online:

 Programme specific details for undergraduate and taught postgraduate programmes are also available online:

 We are working hard – together with Imperial College Union to make sure that you have the best possible experience beyond your studies.
 Full details of the student community, wellbeing support, careers support and extracurricular activities available during the 2021/22 academic year are published online.

 Archive Versions of Registration Terms and Conditions can be found below: